-Learn more about Adams County by contacting Trevor Hobbs, executive director of the Adams County Economic Development Corp.Email Adams County
+Learn more about Adams County by contacting Colton Bickel at the Adams County Economic Development Corp.Email Adams County

 A stroll around the friendly Swiss communities of Berne and Geneva provides a glimpse of our generous and good-natured residents.
 Nestled near the headwaters of the Wabash River, these two communities are sure to give people a big-hearted welcome as they observe the many horse-drawn Amish buggies and authentic Swiss architecture.